 An employee who fails to report for duty for three (3) consecutive workdays without informing the Employer of the reason for their absence will be presumed to have abandoned their position.
+The Employer will notify any such employee that they are presumed to have abandoned their position by email, with return receipt requested, and by express post with signature required.

-An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there were reasonable grounds for not having informed the Employer.
+An employee shall be afforded the opportunity within a further ten (10) days of such notification to rebut such presumption and demonstrate that there were reasonable grounds for not having informed the Employer.